Disappearance of Dannette and Jeannette Millbrook: Original investigation

 After the girls were discovered missing, the family was told to wait 24-hours before making a report.
-Little is known about the initial investigation, as the original police file is reportedly lost.
+Little is known about the initial investigation, as the original police file was reportedly lost.
 There is much debate as to why exactly the case was initially closed.
 The family reports that they were told the case was closed when the girls turned 17 because they had reached an age at which they could no longer be legally forced to come home if found.
 The original investigator claims that he was told by a juvenile case officer that the girls had been found, which led to both the case being closed and the girls’ removal from the national registry of missing children.
 Mistakes in reports from the original investigation, such as misspelling the last name as "Millbrooks" and listing Jeannette's middle name as "Latressa", have remained unchanged in case files and can still be found on associated databases such as The Charley Project and National Center for Missing and Exploited Children.

 Reopened in 2013

 Despite the case being closed in 1991, family members continued to persistently contact the sheriff's department to inquire about the whereabouts of the twins over the years.
 The family was given several explanations for the closure of the case, including the explanation that the girls had been removed from the home and placed into foster care, where they were eventually adopted.
 Further investigation revealed this to be false.
 A close relative did have children in the foster care system, leading the family to believe that this was the source of the confusion.
 These calls ultimately led to the case being reopened in 2013.
 In media releases the sheriff was quoted as saying, “We think a terrible injustice has been done for the last 20 years” which helped to fuel interest in the new investigation.
 The current investigating agency is the Richmond County Sheriff's Office.

 Although in 2017 the Sheriff's office met with the Millbrook family to discuss the case and collect familial DNA samples, as of 2019 it is unclear if the case is continuing to be investigated by local law enforcement.

-In response to a 2023 request for comment from Dateline NBC, Sergeant Randall Amos of the Richmond County Sheriff’s Office wrote, "At this time I am going to respectfully decline to comment on this case," adding that his office "is willing to look into any new evidence/leads that become available."
+In response to a 2023 request for comment from Dateline NBC, Sergeant Randall Amos of the Richmond County Sheriff's Office wrote, "At this time I am going to respectfully decline to comment on this case," adding that his office "is willing to look into any new evidence/leads that become available."